 WHO CAN BECOME A VOLUNTEER?

-You have a passion for life and nature and you wish to truly experience them at its best in the Amazon Rainforest.
+You have a passion for life and nature and you wish to truly experience what the Amazon Rainforest has to offer.

-You understand that you will live in the warm and humid weather of the tropical jungle.
+You understand that you will live in the warm and humid weather of the tropical jungle, keeping in mind the realities of insects and our remote location.

-You want to experience life away from home and in a third world country
+You want to experience life away from home and in a developing nation.

-You want to learn about and become part of the local culture and nature
+You want to learn about and become part of the local culture while being fully immersed in nature.

-You are under 18 and have a legal permit from your parents/guardians to be under our care.
+You are under 18 and have legal permission from your parents/guardians to be under our care.

-As a volunteer you will live in the middle of the rainforest and the facilities of our Lodge allow you to experience a unique way of life in community as part of our family.
+As a volunteer you will live in the Peruvian Amazon, a one hour boat ride from Puerto Maldonado.
+Our lodge facilities will allow you to experience the jungle in a truly unique way and become part of our community.

 Leave your shoes on the terrace before coming into the dining room area where you will enjoy each meal with the other volunteers and staff.